sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Central-Database/GOCDB/_index.md

 This document contains details about the pecularities of managing sites and services of the Science Mesh.

 ### Sites
-- **Site ID:** Sites are assigned internal, unique and stable IDs which are independent of the internal GOCDB IDs.
-The property `SITE_ID` is used to hold these and must be set for every site.
+- **Site ID:** By default, the site ID is the same as the short site name.
+Since this ID needs to be stable, the value can be overriden via the `SITE_ID` property if the short site name is changed.
 - **Organization name:** By default, the full name of the site will be used as the organization name; this can be overriden by adding an `ORGANIZATION` property to the site.

 ### The REVAD Service